Gregory A. Clarickpartner (212) 633-4313 email@example.com Download Vcard

 Won dismissal and appeal of defamation and tortious interference claims asserted against ALM Media.

-Won summary judgment and Second Circuit appeal for concert booking agency in action alleging race discrimination and antitrust violations in concert promotion industry.
+Won summary judgment and Second Circuit appeal for concert booking agency in action alleging antitrust violations in concert promotion industry.

 Obtained dismissal, and won appeal, for Warner Bros.
 Records in action claiming royalties for estate of former manager of legendary musical artist Jimi Hendrix.